-Read the article below to learn a little about where indie games came from, and what defines them.
+The article below explains a little about where indie games came from, and what defines them.

 BroForce